 Bright flower colors (reds, orange, purple) may attract butterflies, but it’s the truly nectar-rich plants that will sustain them.
 Butterflies also take sap from flowers on trees, rotting fruits, and animal droppings.

 These are some of the plants I have in my garden (Ontario, Canada).
-Some of them are native, others are well-adapted to my growing zone.
+Some of them are native (known to grow in the wild here for centuries), others are well-adapted to my growing zone.
 The coneflowers are a popular hangout.

 • Milkweed (Asclepias)